intake/intake/docs/source/glossary.rst

         done by a member of the IT team.
 These people are the most likely to author :term:`Catalogs<Catalog>`.

     Developer
-        a developer writes or fixes code.
+        a person who writes or fixes code.
 In the context of Intake, a developer may make new format :term:`Drivers<Driver>`, create authentication systems or add functionality to Intake itself.
+They can take existing code for loading data in other projects, and use Intake to add extra functionality to it, for instance, remote data access, parallel processing, or file-name parsing.

     Driver
         each catalog entry describes a specific data-set, to be opened in a specific way.
 The thing that will do the work of reading the data is known as a driver, often referred to using a simple name such as "csv".
 Intake has a plugin architecture, and new drivers can be created or installed, and specific catalogs/data-sets may require particular drivers for their contained data-sets.
-If installed as :term:`Conda` packages, then these requirements will be automatically installed for you
+If installed as :term:`Conda` packages, then these requirements will be automatically installed for you.
+The driver's output will be a :term:`Container`, and often the code is a simpler layer over existing functionality in a third-party package.

     GUI
         Intake comes with a graphical user interface for finding and selecting data-sets, based on jupyter-widgets.